 - You will likely spend more money on my services in the first few months, than you will be spending on a new PPC campaign click charges.
 That is the nature of the process.
 It’s not uncommon for it to take more than 10 hours of my time before we implement a single new ad group.
 Sometimes we need to spend more time laying the foundation, collecting and analyzing data.
 See my page titled How much will it cost.

 - Just because you pay me by the hour does not give you the right to my tools, work products or a detailed accounting of my time.
 While I offer tremendous flexibility when it comes to crafting a relationship that works for you, I will not be micro-managed.
 Remember that I am the expert and you are hiring me to take you through a process.
+If you hire me, you agree to use my process, which includes granting me access through My Client Center, giving me administrative access to your Google Analytics account, using conversion tracking and goals to monitor performance and other tools provided by Google for the purpose of account optimization.
+You also agree to provide the assistance of a competent web developer for the purpose of implementing the aforementioned tracking codes on your website.

 - I will not sign any documents that limit my ability to work in the future, such as a Non Disclosure Agreement (NDA) or non-compete.
 On the other hand, I do offer a lot of information in terms of what I do, how I do it and the results we can expect.
 I am also willing to coach or train you or your staff if you so desire.
 I am essentially offering to give you my intellectual property that took me years to develop.